|Lectures (Zoom):||Mondays and Wednesdays 2-3:15pm|

 If you are student with a disability who needs special accommodations, please contact New York University’s Moses Center for Students with Disabilities (CSD) at 212-998-4980 or email@example.com.
 You must be registered with CSD to receive accommodations.
 Information about the Moses Center can be found at www.nyu.edu/csd.
 The Moses Center is located at 726 Broadway on the 2nd floor.
 (See Diagnosing A Learning Disability In College for more information.
 If you believe you might have a learning disability, please get tested.)

 This course is an introduction to differential geometry, which can be described as studying the geometric properties of a curved space using calculus.
 The focus will be on the geometry of curves and surfaces in 3-space but with an eye on how to extend the concepts to abstract geometric spaces.
-After building the foundations of the subject, specific topics to be covered include the Gauss-Bonnet theorem, which links the differential geometric properties of a surface to its topological properties, and the geometry of hyperbolic space, which is the negatively curved analogue of the sphere.
+The approach taken will be more abstract than found in existing textbooks, and therefore we will rely mostly on notes I have written.